-Small kitchens are cute, cozy and come with their own challenges.
-There are ways to make the most use of a minimal kitchen by using these suggestions.
-These improvements range from simple additions you can buy to remodeling your entire kitchen solutions.
+Small kitchens are cute and cozy, but they also come with their own challenges.
+These suggestions offer ways to make the most of a minimal kitchen.
+These improvements range from simple additions you can buy to remodeling your entire kitchen.

 Cabinets & Shelves

-Floor to ceiling cabinets: Having cabinets that extend like a column in a room is one of the most practical solutions for small kitchens.
+Floor-to-ceiling cabinets: One of the most practical solutions for small kitchens is to have cabinets that extend like columns in a room.
 This will incorporate areas traditionally above cabinets to give them their own enclosed space for extra security and storage.
 Floor-to-ceiling cabinets also form a strong design aesthetic that shapes the look of your kitchen.

-Rolling shelves: People might think of rolling shelves and drawers as a luxurious convenience for storage.
-But you can access the back of your drawers and shelves to make the most of your storage.
-This avoids needing to unpack all your shelves and making a mess to grab the items in the back.
+Rolling shelves: People might think of rolling shelves and drawers as luxurious storage conveniences.
+But you can access the back of your drawers and shelves to maximize your storage.
+This avoids unpacking all your shelves and making a mess when grabbing the items in the back.

-Pullout pantry: Trending right now in cabinet storage are long columns of kitchen shelving called pullout pantries.
-These act as vertical drawers rather than cabinet boxes and they make the most use of limited space.
-These are also considered rolling shelves which are perfect for storage of several smaller boxes rather than larger bins.
+Pullout pantry: Long columns of kitchen shelving called pullout pantries are trending right now in cabinet storage.
+These act as vertical drawers rather than cabinet boxes, making the most of limited space.
+They are also considered rolling shelves, which are perfect for storing several smaller boxes rather than larger bins.

-Click to see options of roll out trays for additional cabinet storage.
+Click to see options for roll-out trays for additional cabinet storage.

 Storage Ideas

 Install hooks beneath shelving for mugs: Take advantage of the shelving space beneath a higher shelf by mounting hooks for mugs and cups with handles.
-Not only will this create places for mugs to go, but it leaves valuable shelving space open for other dishware.
+This will not only create places for mugs to go, but it will also leave valuable shelving space open for other dishware.

 Use risers: Another way to use the extra vertical space between shelves is to create more storage space with risers.
 You can acquire risers from many department or kitchen supply stores fitting the height you need on the shelves.
 It is among the most cost-effective solutions and the easiest ways to expand your shelving areas.